-MORTGAGE-WORLD.com is a full service online mortgage broker specializing in FHA, VA, Jumbo, Conventional, cash outs, streamlines and IRRRLs.
+MORTGAGE-WORLD.com is an online mortgage company specializing in FHA, Conventional, VA, USDA and Near-Prime loans.

 Do you want to lower your monthly payment or take cash out?
 Maybe you need to update ownership?
 Minimum 500 credit score needed to refinance.
 Let one of our mortgage professionals discuss the product that’s best for you.

 - Single Family

 - 4 Unit

 - Second Home

 - Double Wide

 A 30 year fixed mortgage is possibly the most common type of mortgage loan.
 It has several characteristics that make it such a popular choice when financing a home purchase.
 One of the key features of a 30 year fixed mortgage is its fixed interest rate.
 If you are able to lock a great interest rate when getting the mortgage, you are set.
 That is the rate for the next 30 years, assuming that you own the house that long.
 Another attractive characteristic of a 30 year fixed mortgage is its relatively low monthly payment.
 Since repayment of the loan is stretched out over 30 years, that keeps the monthly payment from getting too high.

 Adjustable Rate Mortgage (3/1 ARM, 5/1 ARM, 7/1 ARM, 10/1 ARM)